MOONLABIISERB/marl-ecs-course/Midsem/readme.md

 We try to implement both Q-Learning and SARSA.
 However, Q-Learning did not converge and had high variance in rewards.
 On the other hand, SARSA converges for us, hence we use it for solving the modified TSP.

 ## Results
-Maximum Reward Attained: 190.90
+Maximum Reward Attained: 190.90 and Reward at Convergence: 64.48

-Convergence Reward: 64.48

 ## Plots
 Here are some visualizations of the rewards collected during training: